adonis-dave/Final-Year-Project/README.md

 # 📖 USSD Loan Application System <a name="about-project"></a>

 The **USSD Loan Application System** is a backend application designed to streamline loan applications, approvals, and reporting.
 It allows users to apply for loans via a USSD interface, enables guarantors to approve applications via OTPs, and generates PDF reports for loan applications.
+The system also sends notifications via SMS and email to ensure smooth communication between applicants, guarantors, and administrators.

 ## 🛠 Built With <a name="built-with"></a>